MedAlliance, a Pioneering Medical Device Startup, acquired by Cordis of USA in a Landmark USD 1.135 Billion Deal | www.lokmattimes.com

 MedAlliance, a Pioneering Medical Device Startup, acquired by Cordis of USA in a Landmark USD 1.135 Billion Deal

-PRNewswire Mumbai (Maharashtra) [India], October 5: MedAlliance, the visionary Swiss-based medical technology company, is delighted to announce the successful ...
+VMPL Geneva [Switzerland], October 6: MedAlliance, the visionary Swiss-based medical technology company, is delighted to announce the successful acquisition ...

-Mumbai (Maharashtra) [India], October 5: MedAlliance, the visionary Swiss-based medical technology company, is delighted to announce the successful acquisition by Cordis, a transaction valued at USD 1.135 billion (Rs. ~ 10,000 Crores).
+Geneva [Switzerland], October 6: MedAlliance, the visionary Swiss-based medical technology company, is delighted to announce the successful acquisition by Cordis, a transaction valued at USD 1.135 billion (Rs. ~ 10,000 Crores).
 This union represents a remarkable milestone in the realm of medical innovation, furthering our shared commitment to addressing global healthcare challenges.

 Amit Bohora, an early MedAlliance partner, who diligently helped steer this transaction from its inception to its conclusion, hails this acquisition as a testament to our unwavering dedication to serving patient benefit and humanity's medical needs.